Shilpanjali Jesudason

 Faculty of Health and Medical Sciences

-Career summary: A/Prof Shilpanjali Jesudason (MBBS PhD FRACP; nee Prasad), is an academic nephrologist at the Royal Adelaide Hospital’s Central Northern Adelaide Renal and Transplant Service (CNARTS) where she is Acting Director of Dialysis, lead of the CNARTS Clinical Research Group and Program Lead for Pregnancy and Kidney Research Australia.
-She is Clinical Associate Professor, University of Adelaide.
-From 2017- 2020 she was the National Clinical Director of Kidney Health Australia, the peak body for patients with kidney disease.
+Career summary: Prof Shilpanjali Jesudason (MBBS PhD FRACP; nee Prasad), is an academic nephrologist and Clinical Professor, University of Adelaide, Head of Department at the Royal Adelaide Hospital’s Central Northern Adelaide Renal and Transplant Service (CNARTS), Deputy Chair of the SA statewideRenal Community of Practice, lead of the CNARTS Clinical Research Group and Program Lead for Pregnancy and Kidney Research Australia.
+From 2017- 2020 she was the National Clinical Director of Kidney Health Australia, the peak advocacy body for kidney disease.

-The CNARTS Clinical Research Group: Dr Jesudason has built substantial research capacity and grown the research workforce within CNARTS.
-In 2015, she established the CNARTS Clinical Research Group, conducting patient-centred studies to immediately influence clinical care through evidence-based practice changes, with a focus on the transition to dialysis; primary-tertiary care integration in CKD care; patient-reported outcome measures and symptom burden particularly dialysis needle-related fear and trauma (the INJECT program of work); and community partnerships to inform kidney care for Indigenous patients.She established the first comprehensive renal patient database in SA at the RAH in 2022.
+The CNARTS Clinical Research Group: Prof Jesudason has built substantial research capacity and grown the research workforce within CNARTS.
+In 2015, she established the CNARTS Clinical Research Group (annual reports here), conducting patient-centred studies to immediately influence clinical care through evidence-based practice changes, with a focus on the transition to dialysis; primary-tertiary care integration in CKD care; patient-reported outcome measures and symptom burden particularly dialysis needle-related fear and trauma (the INJECT program of work); and community partnerships to inform kidney care for Indigenous patients.
+She established the first comprehensive renal patient database in SA at the RAH in 2022.

-Collaborations: A/Prof Jesudason has extensive collaborations and investigator roles across diverse and multi-disciplinary projects with the BEATCKD research program, ANZDATA Registry, AKCTION Aboriginal Kidney Research group, CARI Renal Guidelines Group, University of SA (Exercise Physiology, Pharmacology, Nursing), University of Adelaide (Pharmacology, Nursing, Aboriginal Health, Psychology), AMOSS Obstetric Surveillance System.
+Collaborations: Prof Jesudason has extensive collaborations and investigator roles across diverse and multi-disciplinary projects with the BEATCKD research program, ANZDATA Registry, AKCTION Aboriginal Kidney Research group, CARI Renal Guidelines Group, University of SA (Exercise Physiology, Pharmacology, Nursing), University of Adelaide (Pharmacology, Nursing, Aboriginal Health, Psychology), AMOSS Obstetric Surveillance System.

-Professional Roles: A/Prof Jesudason was the National Clinical Director of Kidney Health Australia (KHA), the peak body for people affected by kidney disease, from 2017-2020.
+She was the National Clinical Director of Kidney Health Australia (KHA), the peak body for people affected by kidney disease, from 2017-2020.
 In her time with KHA she led the clinical directorate in RACGP-accredited education and resources about CKD care that reach > 46,000 primary health professionals.
 She co-led and delivered 3 programs determining the future of kidney disease policy, strategy and care in Australia particularly for vulnerable patient cohorts: the national Community Consultations for the inaugural KHA-CARI Guidelines for Indigenous Patients with CKD, the KHA Youth Program and the Commonwealth National Strategic Action Plan for Kidney Disease.

-Funding Highlights in last 3 years:
+Funding Highlights in last 5 years:

 CIA: The Kidney Mums Project (The Hospital Research Foundation Women’s Health Grant 75-83100-01; 2022-24)